Hang En Cave

 Quang Binh Province, Vietnam

-Get off the beaten path in and experience the most epic of all outdoor adventures in Vietnam.
-Sleep inside a cave with it’s own sandy beach, a turquoise pool and ceilings that tower over 300 feet high.
-It’s size is only matched by the bigger Deer Cave in Malaysia and Son Doong Cave also in Vietnam.
-But with trips to Son Doong requiring a full week of hiking, camping, and a budget-busting $3,000+ price tag, settling for the 3rd largest cave doesn’t sound so bad when it’s priced under $300!
+Get off the beaten path and experience the most epic of all outdoor adventures in Vietnam.
+Sleep inside a cave that has it’s own sandy beach, a natural turquoise pool and a ceiling that towers over 300 feet high.
+This cave’s size is only matched by the bigger Deer Cave in Malaysia and Son Doong Cave also in Vietnam.
+Since a trek to Son Doong requires a full week of hiking, camping, and a budget-busting $3,000+ price tag, settling for the world’s third largest cave doesn’t sound so bad; especially when it’s priced under $300!

 This adventure isn’t for everyone though.
-You need to be moderately fit, enough so that you can walk 12 miles over a period of two days.
-You’ll be hiking through hot, humid jungle with a few things in your pack.
-You’ll also have to sleep and camp in a cave without electricity, running water or *gasp* wifi and phone signal.
+You need to be moderately fit, well enough so that you can walk 12 miles over a period of two days.
+You’ll be hiking through hot, humid jungle while carrying gear in your pack.
+You’ll also have to sleep and camp inside a cave without electricity, running water or *gasp* wifi and phone signal.
 To ease your muscle soreness, sleep, and pain, be prepared with some CBD oil from iDWeeds.
 And if you’re unlucky you’ll have to pull a few bloodsucking leeches off your body.
-But if you can tough through these minor hassles you are guaranteed an unforgettable trip into one of the world’s most beautiful natural wonders.
+But if you can tough out and endure these minor hassles you are guaranteed an unforgettable trip into one of the world’s most beautiful natural wonders.

 Getting To Phong Nha from Hanoi